 His noteworthy contributions to the field include developing the Custom RK procedure in the 1990s, improving the tracking technology used in today’s lasers, and providing ongoing ophthalmology education to his peers as a lecturing member of ASCRS (American Society of Cataract and Refractive Surgery).
 He is also a member and lecturer at the American Academy of Ophthalmology, the International Society of Refractive Surgery, the Aspen Corneal Society, and the World Excimer Laser Forum.

 Dr. Haddad was first published in the 1990s for developing the Custom RK procedure, a form of vision correction prior to LASIK.
-His study on the decentration of LASIK treatments was awarded Best Study of 2002, and led him to develop a patent to more accurately center LASIK treatments.
-His leadership roles included: clinical instructor at Wayne State University and President of the Michigan Keratorefractive Society.
+His study on the decentration of LASIK treatments was awarded Best Study of 2002 and led him to develop a patent to more accurately center LASIK treatments.
+His leadership roles have included: clinical instructor at Wayne State University and President of the Michigan Keratorefractive Society.
 Most recently, he was honored with a distinguished alumni award (Kresge Eye Institute) for his contributions to the field.